AirLyrics/AirLyrics/docs/USER_GUIDE.md

 Manage lyrics in **Settings > Lyrics**.
 AirLyrics always looks for lyrics in this order: manual import > local cache > online search.

+### Online Lyrics Sources

+AirLyrics currently queries one source selected under **Lyrics source**.
+Each source tries the full track information first, then broadens the query and checks other related candidates if the first one has no synchronized lyrics.
+Only lyrics with a valid timeline are used; to improve the hit rate, the returned version, artist tags, or duration may not exactly match the current track.

+- **NetEase Lyrics**: searches by keywords and tries candidates in relevance order.
+- **Musixmatch**: uses exact matching, general search, and broader matching in sequence.
+- **LRCLIB**: starts with an exact metadata lookup, then searches by title and artist or title alone.

 - Use **Current song lyrics** to import or remove lyrics. **Search online** skips the current plain lyrics cache.
 - Open lyrics from **Recent local lyrics** to check their format, make changes, and save.